onnx/working-groups/safety-related-profile/meetings/numerical_issues/slides-06-11.md

 ---
 # Should we specify maximal errors on a per operator basis?
 - What about the global error?
--
+- How can we give a value to the error?

 ---
 # Over and under flow
 - Define conditions on the inputs in which no overflow / underflow will never occur?
+  - Easy for an addition, not feasible for a convolution..
 - Define the expected behaviour in case of over- under- flow?
--

 ---
 # Semantic preservation by design
-- The description of the operation is prescriptive, i.e., operations shall be done in a specific way.
+- The description of the operation is prescriptive, i.e., operations shall be done in the way defined by the standard.

 ---
-# Semantic preservation by verification
+# "Semantic preservation" by verification
+- The implementation is deemed corect if it passes some test set
+  - The test set is part of the specification
+- The implementation is deemed correct if it is proved (in the formal sense) to be correct...
 ---

 # The question of replication [ARP6983, §6.4.3.6]